SSHZ-ORG/dedicatus/README.md

 * Golang on GAE provides very high throughput even with only one instance.
 Each request runs in a goroutine and we can use all the blocking calls to external APIs.
 * I cannot properly write non-trivial Python applications.

-#### Why never use transactions, even in obvious read-modify-write cases?

-* We only have these scenarios that require writing to datastore:
-    * Update bot config;
-    * Update Personality;
-    * Insert / update Inventory;
-    * Update usage count.
-* For all of them, we don't really care about consistency.
-* There is one case where we use transaction though.
-When creating a new personality and the first alias (CanonicalName), we put the 2 creation into a transaction so we don't result in a broken state.

 #### Why store user roles in one Config entity, instead of using a User Role table?

 * So we can store this small entity in memcache, which takes 1ms to come back.